saezlab/.github/profile/README.md

 Our goal is to acquire a functional understanding of the deregulation of signalling networks in disease and to apply this knowledge to develop novel therapeutics.
 We focus on cancer, auto-immune and fibrotic disease.
-Towards this goal, we integrate big (‘Omics’) data with mechanistic molecular knowledge into statistical and machine learning methods.
+Towards this goal, we integrate big (‘omics’) data with mechanistic molecular knowledge into statistical and machine learning methods.
 To this end, we have developed a range of tools in different areas of biomedical research, mainly using the programming languages R and Python.